Policy 1.1: Graduate Degree Requirements – UW Graduate School Skip to content

 • The practice doctorate requires successful completion of 12 credits of project or capstone credit (801 Practice Doctorate Project/Capstone).

-It is the responsibility of the program to establish appropriate milestones towards the degree.
-Two milestones are formally recognized by the Graduate School:
+• It is the responsibility of the program to establish appropriate milestones towards the degree.
+Requiring a general exam or other milestones is at the discretion of the program and is not reported to the Graduate School.

 • admission to the program

-• approval of the final project/capstone (through the committee signature form)
+• approval of the final project/capstone (through the Committee Signature Form)

-After the practice doctoral supervisory committee has evaluated the final project/capstone, if a majority of the supervisory committee members agree that the evaluation is positive, the recommendation is made to the Dean of The Graduate School (via the committee signature form) that the degree be awarded.
-If members of the practice doctoral supervisory committee do not agree with the majority recommendation, the minority report portion of the committee signature form must be used.
+• After the practice doctoral supervisory committee has evaluated the final project/capstone, if a majority of the supervisory committee members agree that the evaluation is positive, the recommendation is made to the Dean of The Graduate School (via the Committee Signature Form) that the degree be awarded.

-When a Ph.D. and practice doctorate are earned concurrently, departments may petition the Graduate School to count 30 specified credits toward the total minimum credit count of each degree, for a total minimum of 150 credits.
+• When a Ph.D. and practice doctorate are earned concurrently, departments may petition the Graduate School to count 30 specified credits toward the total minimum credit count of each degree, for a total minimum of 150 credits.
 Core credits for either degree, as (defined as part of the core curriculum by the graduate program) may not be included in these 30 credits applied to both degrees, and this option may not be used on top of previously waived credits for either degree.
 It is the responsibility of each unit to assure that the credits applied toward its degree are relevant to that degree.
 The student must meet Graduate School minimum requirements (18 credits 500 level and above, 18 numerically graded 400/500 level credits) for each degree.

-Policy 1.1 revised: October 2021; October 2022; November 2022
+Policy 1.1 revised: October 2021; October 2022; November 2022; February 2026.

 Policy 1.1.2.2 and 1.1.4.3 revised March 2023